 Course Numbering System

-Courses Numbered 5-9 may: be graded (letter grade) or ungraded (pass/fail) or audit; be credit or noncredit.
-Courses numbered 5-9 may not be applied toward an MHCC degree or certificate except with approval of the area dean of the student's major, prior to registration.
+Courses Numbered 5-9 may be graded (letter grade) or ungraded (satisfactory/unsatisfactory) or audit only.
+These courses may be credit or noncredit.
+Courses numbered 5-9 may not be applied toward an MHCC career-technical degree or certificate except with approval of the area dean of the student's major, prior to registration.

-Courses Numbered 10-99, excluding Developmental Education courses, may be graded or ungraded and may carry credit applicable to an MHCC AAS degree or certificate.
-Career-technical certificate/degree programs provide up to two years of specialized education designed to prepare the student for career entry.
+Courses Numbered 10-99 may be graded or ungraded and may carry credit applicable to an MHCC career-technical degree, AGS degree, or certificate.

-Courses Numbered 100-299 are acceptable for an MHCC degree or certificate and may or may not be eligible for transfer to four-year institutions.
-However, students should be aware the course or courses may be accepted as elective credit only or not at all if the credits do not fit in the student’s major discipline or major.
+Courses Numbered 100-299 are usually acceptable for an MHCC degree or certificate and are normally eligible for transfer to four-year institutions.
 Transfer acceptability is at the discretion of the receiving institution.